lehman-webdev/2018-fall/README.md

 ### Course readings

 In adhering to "real-world" industry norms, this class does not have any required texts, as all course material can be obtained through various free online resources.
 However, various readings will be recommended during the course of this class and will likely be helpful to student learning.
+Opportunities for extra credit may be available throughout the course.

 ### Assignments